You know who I’m talking about.

 It’s not cool.

 Flipping the box should have told him that the box was too tall or his jump mechanics were faulty.
 It didn’t.
 The dislocated shoulder should be an omen to future problems in his snatch if the weight isn’t properly leveraged.
 It won’t be.
 Bloody shins from a deadlift should tell you to get over the bar.
 It won’t.
 It’s not a badge of honor.
 It’s a mistake on full display.
-An injury should be the least desirable outcome of training.
+An exercise injury should be the least desirable outcome of training.
 Yet for some reason, injuries have become trendy.
 It means you worked harder than everyone else.
 It’s a false sense of superiority.
 In no other avenue or industry (maybe extreme sports are the exception), is it acceptable to brag about making a mistake.
 You’d look and feel foolish.
 Rest assured, if you don’t feel shame or learn a lesson for making a mistake, someone will be in your ear.

 Fitness training is supposed to make you better, stronger, faster, healthier.
 By definition, injuries take you down a peg.